Akif9748/akf-forum/README.md

 * [Akif9748](https://github.com/Akif9748) - Project mainteiner, main developer
 * [Camroku](https://github.com/Camroku) - Made stylesheets

-## To do (Backend, bug fixes)
-- We will use "alert" for errors with fetch api. this added for messages and reactions...
-- the forum will only use api path... this added for messages and reactions...

 ## Roadmap
 ### User
 | To do | Is done? | Priority |